 All of our current partnerships go through a rigorous selection process and match the following criteria:

-You can learn more about the kind of work international volunteers do here.
-Applications open in mid-November and close in mid-January (exact dates are confirmed closer to time).
 For more information about the programme look at our work in the WASH, Energy and Built Environment sectors here.

 We have a large number of Member Groups around the UK, including university student groups.
 You can find your nearest Member Group here along with further information about getting in touch with them.